Gertrude Atherton: Career

-She returned to California in 1890 at the death of her grandfather Franklin and her mother-in-law Dominga Atherton, and she resumed taking care of Muriel.
-In 1891, while writing a weekly column for The San Francisco Examiner, she met Ambrose Bierce, with whom she carried on a taunting, almost love-hate friendship.
+Atherton returned to California in 1890 following the death of her grandfather, Franklin, and her mother-in-law Dominga Atherton, and she resumed care of Muriel.
+In 1891, while writing a weekly column for The San Francisco Examiner, she met Ambrose Bierce, with whom she carried on a taunting, tumultuous friendship.

 When Kate Field remarked on California writers' neglect of the picturesque and romantic old Spanish life of the state, Atherton explored the history and culture of Spanish California in Monterey, San Juan Bautista, Los Angeles, San Luis Obispo, and Santa Barbara.
 She became a member of the Pacific Coast Women's Press Association.

-She wrote The Doomswoman in 1892, and it was published in Lippincott's Monthly Magazine before being published in book form in 1893.
+Atherton wrote The Doomswoman in 1892, and it was published in Lippincott's Monthly Magazine before being published in book form in 1893.
 The story (set in the 1840s) focuses on Chonita Moncada y Iturbi and her love of Diego Estenega (modeled after Mariano Guadalupe Vallejo), as he dreams of modernizing California, retaining its Mexican character without sacrificing American economic vigor.
 Chonita is Catholic, and her faith stands in the way of Diego's political ambitions.
-The dramatic climax peaks when Diego kills Chonita's brother, Reynaldo, and she is forced to choose between her cultural loyalty or the love of her life.
+The dramatic climax peaks when Diego kills Chonita's brother, Reynaldo, and she is forced to choose between her cultural loyalty or her love for Diego.
 The plot of the novel closely resembles that of Romeo and Juliet.
 The book was successful with critics, some comparing it to Helen Hunt Jackson's Ramona.
 Atherton was not pleased with this comparison because Jackson was not from California.
 However, she was satisfied when Bierce said of The Doomswoman that it was "in its class... superior to any that any Californian has done".

 In 1892, Atherton left for New York.
 There she wrote for the New York World.
 She also wrote letters to Bierce, confiding her loneliness, her dismay at the necessity to do freelance writing (in particular for the New York World), and her dislike of eastern literary circles.
-Her distaste came from their belittlement of the West and its authors and the fact they did not accept Bierce's work.
+Her distaste came from their belittlement of the Western United States and its authors and the fact they did not accept Bierce's work.
 While in New York, she published another California novel, Before the Gringo Came (1894).

-She next wrote Patience Sparhawk and Her Times, A Novel (1897), but it proved to be too controversial.
+Atherton next wrote Patience Sparhawk and Her Times, A Novel (1897), but it proved to be too controversial for publication.
 Its rejection encouraged her to leave for London.
-It was 1898 and John Lane of The Bodley Head agreed to publish it, but not for two years.
+In 1898, John Lane of The Bodley Head agreed to publish it, but not for two years.
 She continued to write, writing book reviews for Oliver Fry's Vanity Fair, and even completed a book-length version of "The Randolphs of Redwood" (retitled A Daughter of the Vine, 1899) while staying in Haworth.
 Max Pemberton asked her to write a 10,000 word essay for a series he was editing for Cassells Pocket Library, which she wrote as A Whirl Asunder (1895).